smarterclayton/kubernetes/docs/design/secrets.md

 ## Constraints and Assumptions

 *  This design does not prescribe a method for storing/transmitting secrets
 *  Encryption and node security are orthogonal concerns
-* It is assumed that node and master are secure and that compromising their security could also compromise secrets.
+*  It is assumed that node and master are secure and that compromising their security could also compromise secrets:
+   *  If a node is compromised, only the secrets for the containers scheduled on it should be exposed
+   *  If the master is compromised, all secrets in the cluster may be exposed
+*  This design does not proscribe a method for rotating secrets in use in containers

 ## Use Cases

-1. As a user, I want to store secret artifacts for my applications and consume them securely in pods, so that I can keep the configuration for my applications separate from the images that use them:
+1. As a user, I want to store secret artifacts for my applications and consume them securely in containers, so that I can keep the configuration for my applications separate from the images that use them:
-    1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom .kubeconfig, so that I can securely reach the master
+    1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom `.kubeconfig` file, so that I can securely reach the master
-    2. As a cluster operator, I want to allow a pod to access the DockerHub using credentials from a .dockercfg file, so that pods can push images to the DockerHub
+    2. As a cluster operator, I want to allow a pod to access the DockerHub using credentials from a `.dockercfg` file, so that containers can push images to the DockerHub
     3. As a cluster operator, I want to allow a pod to access a GitHub repository using SSH keys, so that I can push and fetch to and from the repository
-2. As a user, I want to allow pods to consume supplemental information about services such as username and password which should be kept secret, so that I can share secrets about a service amongst the pods in my application securely
+2. As a user, I want to allow containers to consume supplemental information about services such as username and password which should be kept secret, so that I can share secrets about a service amongst the containers in my application securely

 ### Use-Case: Configuration artifacts

 Many configuration files contain secrets intermixed with another configuration information.
-For example, a user's application may contain a properties file than contains database credentials, SaaS API tokens, etc.  Users should be able to consume configuration artifacts in their pods and be able to control the path on the containers filesystem where the artifact will be presented.
+For example, a user's application may contain a properties file than contains database credentials, SaaS API tokens, etc.  Users should be able to consume configuration artifacts in their containers and be able to control the path on the containers filesystem where the artifact will be presented.

 ### Use-Case: Metadata about services

 Most pieces of information about how to use a service are secrets.
 For example, a service that provides a mysql database needs to provide the username, password, and database name to consumers so that they can authenticate and use the correct database.
-Pods consuming the mysql service would also consume the secrets associated with the mysql service.
+Containers in pods consuming the mysql service would also consume the secrets associated with the mysql service.

-## Consuming secrets as environment variables
+## Deferral: Consuming secrets as environment variables

 Some images will expect to receive configuration items as environment variables instead of files.
 We should consider what the best way to allow this is; there are a few different options: